shirish93/shirish93.github.io/_posts/2024-12-21-stop-the-slop.md

 <aside class="pquote">
     <blockquote>
-        <p>If we're going to outsource the thinking, and learning to computers, what does remain?
+        <p>If we're going to outsource the thinking, and learning to computers, what does remain?</p>
     </blockquote>
 </aside>